 1981: The Pointer Sisters released the single "Slow Hand".

 1985: Whitney Houston had the #1 R&B song with "You Give Good Love".

-1985: Phil Collins was on top the album chart with No Jacket Required.
+1985: Phil Collins was on top of the Album chart with No Jacket Required.
 Prince & the Revolution had #2--Around the World in a Day while the Soundtrack to "Beverly Hills Cop" was #3.
 Bruce Springsteen's classic album Born in the U.S.A. was still at #4 after 49 weeks.
-The rest of the Top Ten: We Are the World from USA For Africa, Sade's album Diamond Life was at #6, Madonna held #7 Like a Virgin, Wham! moved to #8 with Make It Big, Tears For Fears had #9 with Songs From the Big Chair and Tom Petty & the Heartbreakers were at 10 with Southern Accents.
+The rest of the Top 10: We Are the World from USA For Africa, Sade's album Diamond Life was at #6, Madonna held #7 Like a Virgin, Wham! moved to #8 with Make It Big, Tears For Fears had #9 with Songs From the Big Chair and Tom Petty & the Heartbreakers were at 10 with Southern Accents.

-1991: Michael Bolton regained the #1 spot on the Adult Contemporary chart with "Love Is a Wonderful Thing".
+1991: Michael Bolton regained the #1 spot on the Adult Contemporary chart with "Love Is A Wonderful Thing".

 Queensryche with their best-known song...